TonicArtos/FilePicker/README.md

 # FilePicker
 A file picker for Android with a responsive UI that can be embedded in your app in a number of different ways.

+## Roadmap
+### 0.2
+- Multi-file picking

+### 0.3
+- Drag and drop.

+### 0.5
+- Styleable file and folder views.
+- Optional file and folder icons.
+- Two view layouts; text below or right of icon.

+### 0.7
+- Support custom views and binders for file and folder display.

+### 1.0
+- A dark and a light holo theme that can be applied, or extended.

 ## License
 ```